 There are a few themes (abuse, eating disorders, etc) that might be triggering, and there are scenes of a sexual nature, so please be aware of that.

-Thank to everyone who's stuck with this series from book 1, and thanks to the new readers too.
+Thank to everyone who's been with this series from book one, and every new reader too.

 The others didn't so much as look my way as I screamed into the air.
 Clawing at my leg as I shifted back into my skin, the pain blinded me.
 I writhed and gasped for breath, a shudder wracking through me until all I could do was lie there and pant.

 My leg was broken.
 I knew it was.
 The deer had kicked it so hard, I'd heard the bone snap.
 Adrenaline had helped me run but there was only exhaustion now, exhaustion and pain.

 I'd warned them this had been a bad idea.
 We'd been foolish to go up against a pack when we were weak and tired but starvation had made desperate wolves of us all.
 I'd gone along with their plan until our leader had decided to do more than steal food but attack the pack itself.
 We'd been beaten easily.
 Most of us hadn't come back and their bodies would belong to the earth.